-Given that Toronto has the largest gay scene of any city in the nation, and that bathhouse culture enjoys nearly the same mainstream acceptance and popularity in Canada as it does in western Europe, it's hardly surprising that Toronto has a rather robust selection of gay spas and sex clubs.
-It's fairly easy to find venues for meeting other dudes on the make, with the majority of the city's gay cruising hangouts in the iconic Church Street Gay Village area, as you might expect.
+Given that Toronto has the largest gay scene of any city in Canada and that bathhouse culture enjoys nearly the same mainstream acceptance and popularity here as it does in western Europe, it's hardly surprising that Toronto has a rather robust selection of gay spas and sex clubs.

-Open 24/7 and part of the renowned bathhouse brand with additional locations in Berkeley (just outside San Francisco), Seattle, Vancouver, and Chicago, the centrally located Steamworks Toronto (540 Church St.) is a must among fans of gay saunas - it can get downright packed, and quite steamy, in there on weekends, especially after the bars and clubs along Church Street close.
-With extensive, well-kept facilities (a gym, all sorts of interesting private room options, douche stations, glory holes and other public areas, a eucalyptus steam room, live DJs on weekends), Steamworks is an undisputed favorite.
+As far as the scene goes, Steamworks can get downright packed and quite steamy on weekends, especially after the bars and clubs along Church Street close.
+With extensive, well-kept facilities including a gym, all sorts of interesting private room options, douche stations, glory holes, and other public areas, a eucalyptus steam room, and live DJs on weekends, Steamworks is an undisputed favorite in the city.